 5 years ago on my 40th birthday, I was told that I had breast cancer.
-Since then, I've tread thru some murky waters navigating treatments, surgeries, recurrence, and long term side effects.
-My docs told me that I had to think of myself as having a chronic illness - I would be living with this for a long time.
+Since then, I've tread through some murky waters navigating treatments, surgeries, recurrence and long term side effects.
+My docs told me that I had to think of myself as having a chronic illness.
+I'll be living with this for a long time.

 I came up with a plan (a lot of little plans, actually) to live my life to the fullest.
 I wasn't just going to survive each day, I was gonna thrive doing things I loved.

 My energy and endurance have increased, my muscle mass has doubled, my stress levels are cut in half, and - wait for it - even the brain fog has slightly cleared.

 Oh yeah, I totally have my down days.
 The chronic fatigue, chemo brain, achy bones, all the side effects - they get to me.

 And my 2 prescriptions still apply.

 Think what YOU could do, if you gave yourself a dose of nature and adventure!